 C. If actual costs for processing a right-of-way are used, Realty must document the charges (including those of all Divisions) in the file.
 The same procedure applies to monitoring fees.

 D. Realty or the applicant will prepare an appraisal (subject to Service review and approval) of the market value to be charged for the right-of-way and also prepare the grant document.

 E. No application or monitoring costs will be required of State or local governments or agencies or instrumentalities thereof except those for rights-of-way, easements, or permits for oil and gas pipelines under Section 28 of the Mineral Leasing Act or 1920, as amended by P.L.
 93-153 (50 CFR 29.21-2).
-If any Federal, State or local agency is exempted from the payment for the use and occupancy of the land under another provision of Federal law, such agency shall otherwise compensate the Service at the discretion of the Regional Director or payment may be waived if he/she finds such payment impractical or unnecessary.
+If any Federal, State or local agency is exempted from the payment for the use and occupancy of the land under another provision of Federal law, such agency shall otherwise compensate the Service at the discretion of the Regional Director or payment may be waived if the Regional Director finds such payment impractical or unnecessary.
 The Federal Aid Highway Act does not provide an exemption from payment for the use and occupancy of Service lands.

 F. Actual payment may be by lump sum or an annual market rental.
 Payment is to be made in advance.
 When annual rental payments are used, the rates shall be reviewed at any time not less than 5 years after the grant of the permit, right-of-way, or easement or last revision of charges and a new charge established if appropriate.
 (See 50 CFR 29.21-2 through 7).